 Recovering from rape can be a long and difficult process.
 Be patient with yourself.
 Each person has a different way of coping and healing.
 Some people want to carry on with their routine.
 Others find it helpful to take time off from work and other responsibilities.
 Here are some things you can do to help yourself heal.

 Seek Support From Family and Friends

 Seek support from people who can offer comfort without blame or control.
 It is good to have a mix of people who can support you in various ways.
 For example, some people are better than others at dealing with intense emotions.
 Others may be good at the more practical things, like watching your kids while you go to an appointment.

 A rape crisis center can be a good source of support for you.
 These centers usually have a hotline that you can call for information and guidance.
 Depending on the agency, you may also have access to individual therapy, support groups, and advocacy.
 Another option is to get a referral to a therapist who has experience working with people who have been sexually assaulted.
-Since being raped can trigger a range of difficult emotions, it is important that you talk to a mental health professional who can help you find ways to recover.
+Since being raped can trigger a range of difficult emotions, it is important that you talk to a counselor who can help you find ways to recover.

 Try a Support Group

 Most communities have support groups for victims of sexual assault.
 These groups help break down the isolation, secrecy, and shame felt by many victims.
 Members of the group are at different stages of healing.
 They share their experiences, coping strategies, and progress.

 Recovery from rape can be a slow process.
 You may find that the rape has permanently changed your life in some ways.
 As you go through the stages of recovery, you will find that, in time, you think less and less about the rape.
 It will no longer dominate your emotions.
 As you set goals and achieve them, your life will eventually move forward.